CISecurity/ControlsAssessmentSpecification/control-17/control-17.1.rst

 Inputs
 -----------
+#. :code:`GV51`: Enterprise Incident Response Documentation
 #.
-Security awareness skill topic areas to be assessed
-#.
-Set of exams/exercises mapped to the topics in Input 1
-#.
-Minimum acceptable score
+Date of last update or review of the documentation

 Operations
 ----------
 #.
-For each workforce member, administer the exams/exercises from Input 2
+Determine whether the enterprise documents designated personnel to manage incident handling by reviewing Input 1 :code:`GV51`.
+Input 1 can be an incident response plan or other documentation.
 	#.
-Score each of the exams/exercises
+If documentation designating personnel exists, M1 = 1
 	#.
-For each security awareness skill topic area in Input 1, average the results of the exams/exercises mapped to that topic area to generate an organizational average for that topic area.
+If documentation designating personnel does not exist, M1 = 0
 #.
-Generate a list of topic areas and the organizational averages that are greater than or equal to the minimum acceptable score provided as Input 3 (M1).
+Determine whether the documentation, at a minimum, outlines the following components: primary personnel, backup personnel, roles and responsibilities of each
 	#.
-Generate a list of topic areas and organizational averages that are below the minimum acceptable score (M2).
+For each component included, assign a value of 1.
+Sum the values.
+(M2)
+#.
+Compare Input 2 to current date and capture timeframe in months (M3)

 Measures
 --------
-* M1 = List of security awareness topic areas with averages in the acceptable range (compliant list)
+* M1 = Output of Operation 1
-* M2 = List of security awareness topic areas with averages below the acceptable range (non-compliant list)
+* M2 = Count of components included for designated personnel documentation
-* M3 = Count of security awareness topic areas with averages in the acceptable range (count of M1)
+* M3 = Timeframe since last update or review of documentation in months
-* M4 = Total count of security awareness topic areas assessed (count of Input 1)

 Metrics
 -------

-Scoring
+* If M1 is 0, this safeguard receives a failing score.
+The other metrics don't apply.
+* If M3 is greater than twelve months, then this safeguard is measured at a 0 and receives a failing score.
+The other metrics don't apply.

+Completeness
 ^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of security awareness topic areas with organizational averages in the
+	  - | The percentage of components included in documentation for
-	    | acceptable range
+	    | designated incident handling personnel
 	* - **Calculation**
-	  - :code:`M3 / M4`
+	  - :code:`M2 / 3`

 .. history
 .. authors